stephanoparaskeva/wdi-project-4-infinite/README.md

 Going forward, I would have added this to my models originally.

+Myself and my teammate used Slack messaging in order to communicate with each other about what tasks we were working on.
+We decided to play to our strengths, where he was great at implementing external components and frameworks, like the React Datepicker, Numeral, Skeleton and was strong at styling.
+And I decided to focus on the back-end, graphs, interacting with the external API and the RESTful routes (index, show, edit, post, delete).

 ### Bugs
 *Below is a list of some of the known issues*: